decentespresso/de1app/documentation/decent_user_interface.md

 >**-default_type**  _type_

 > >If the aspect is not defined for the requested type, try the same option for this type as default.
 Normally used internally and not so much for final user code.
+Now that  _type_  accepts a list of types this is no longer needed, but still kept for backwards-compatibility.

 <a name="dui_aspect_exists"></a>